-Any Rule 10b5-1 Plan must contain an initial thirty (30) day cool down period prior to any trades commencing and the Plan must also include "No Sale" periods surrounding the Company's earnings releases.
-Additionally, the Rule 10b5-1 Plan may not be implemented during a blackout period.
+The Rule 10b5-1 Plan must also include "No Sale" periods surrounding the Company's earnings releases.
+Additionally, the Rule 10b5-1 Plan may not be implemented during a Blackout Period (as defined below).
 No further pre-approval of transactions conducted pursuant to the Rule 10b5-1 Plan will be required.